-Module 3:

-Developments in Religious thought: Religious beliefs. values and teachings, their interconnections and how they vary historically and in contemporary the sources of religious wisdom and authority, practices which shape and express religious identity, and how these vary within tradition, significant historical social and developments in the theology and religious thought.
+Module 3: Developments in Religious Religious thought: beliefs. values and teachings, their interconnections and how they vary historically and in contemporary the world. sources of religious wisdom and authority, practices which shape and express religious identity, and how these vary within tradition, significant social and historical developments in the theology and religious thought.
 (2 hours written paper, 33.3% of the total A Level)